marketingincolor/EGW-WPtheme/wp-content/plugins/threewp-broadcast/readme.txt

 Broadcast is capable of handling WooCommerce products.

-1. In the custom post type settings: Add "product"
+1. In the Broadcast custom post type settings: Add "product"
 2. When broadcasting, select custom fields and taxonomies.

 This will broadcast all normal product settings: SKU, price, etc.

-If your products have variations, or you want the attribute taxonomies to be synced, you'll be wanting the WooCommerce plugin from the add-on packs.
+If your products have variations, want to sync stock, want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

-If you have a product gallery, use the "Custom Field Attachments" plugin to broadcast the "_product_image_gallery" custom field.
+If you have a product gallery, use the <a href="https://broadcast.plainviewplugins.com/addon/custom-field-attachments/">Custom Field Attachments</a> add-on to broadcast the "_product_image_gallery" custom field.

-Need your stock or PDF vouchers synced upon each purchase?
+Need your PDF vouchers synced upon each purchase?
 See the WooCommerce extras in the premium add-on pack.

 = WPML Sitepress =

-WPML is semi-supported via a plugin in the 3rd party pack.
+WPML is supported via the <a href="https://broadcast.plainviewplugins.com/addon/wpml/">WPML add-on in the 3rd party pack</a>.
 For more information, see WPML discussion here: http://wordpress.org/support/topic/wmpl-integration-not-working

 The author suggests using PolyLang instead due to far superior support.